MazlinaIsmail/arneo-translational/README.md

 # arneo-translational
-Collection of scripts used for data analysis, specifically to produce the figures in manuscript
+Collection of scripts used for data analysis, including to produce the figures in manuscript